sponsian/mosaic-dev/packages/contracts/test-report.md

   Contract: MSICStaking revenue share tests
     ✓ stake(): reverts if amount is zero (74ms)
-    ✓ ETH fee per MSIC staked increases when a redemption fee is triggered and totalStakes > 0 (1562ms) ✓ ETH fee per MSIC staked doesn't change when a redemption fee is triggered and totalStakes == 0 (3540ms) ✓ MoUSD fee per MSIC staked increases when a redemption fee is triggered and totalStakes > 0 (1757ms) ✓ MoUSD fee per MSIC staked doesn't change when a redemption fee is triggered and totalStakes == 0 (1705ms) ✓ MSIC Staking: A single staker earns all ETH and MSIC fees that occur (2143ms) ✓ stake(): Top-up sends out all accumulated ETH and MoUSD gains to the staker (2138ms) ✓ getPendingETHGain(): Returns the staker's correct pending ETH gain (1856ms) ✓ getPendingMoUSDGain(): Returns the staker's correct pending MoUSD gain (1965ms) ✓ MSIC Staking: Multiple stakers earn the correct share of all ETH and MSIC fees, based on their stake size (3133ms) ✓ unstake(): reverts if caller has ETH gains and can't receive ETH (1149ms) ✓ receive(): reverts when it receives ETH from an address that is not the Active Pool ✓ unstake(): reverts if user has no stake
+    ✓ REEF fee per MSIC staked increases when a redemption fee is triggered and totalStakes > 0 (1562ms) ✓ REEF fee per MSIC staked doesn't change when a redemption fee is triggered and totalStakes == 0 (3540ms) ✓ MoUSD fee per MSIC staked increases when a redemption fee is triggered and totalStakes > 0 (1757ms) ✓ MoUSD fee per MSIC staked doesn't change when a redemption fee is triggered and totalStakes == 0 (1705ms) ✓ MSIC Staking: A single staker earns all REEF and MSIC fees that occur (2143ms) ✓ stake(): Top-up sends out all accumulated REEF and MoUSD gains to the staker (2138ms) ✓ getPendingETHGain(): Returns the staker's correct pending REEF gain (1856ms) ✓ getPendingMoUSDGain(): Returns the staker's correct pending MoUSD gain (1965ms) ✓ MSIC Staking: Multiple stakers earn the correct share of all REEF and MSIC fees, based on their stake size (3133ms) ✓ unstake(): reverts if caller has REEF gains and can't receive REEF (1149ms) ✓ receive(): reverts when it receives REEF from an address that is not the Active Pool ✓ unstake(): reverts if user has no stake
     ✓ Test requireCallerIsTroveManager